Last Updated on

 13. Fireball Approves does work in private investigations.
 That has probably taught you a few things about digital security and privacy, beyond avoiding scams.
 Any advice you want to share to help people protect themselves online?

-Tammy Sorrento, founder of Fireball Approves, is a licenced investigator.
+Tammy Sorrento, founder of Fireball Approves, is a licensed investigator.
 Paulsen focuses on real estate.
 He says you need to protect your information (address, Social Security number, account numbers, etc.).
 He says you can’t completely prevent something negative from happening, but you can reduce the risk.

 14. Do you have any other warnings, advice, or encouragement you’d like to share before we conclude?